Year 5

 PSHE

 During this half term, the children will be learning about different aspects of life using LifeWise PSHE.
-We will about the human body, how to keep ourselves safe and how the human body changes from children into adults through puberty.
-We will also learn about relationships, including marriage.
+We will explore how to be the best learners we can be, about the food nutrition, including learning about junk food and caffeine.

 MFL